regular-life/OS-Assignments/Assignment-1/Ques1/Writeup.md

 # Introduction
-This is a writeup for the codes of IIITD's CSE231 course Operating Systems - Assignment 1 Question 1.
+This is a writeup for the implementation of system calls fork(), vfork() as specified in the problem statement in C language as part of the IIITD's CSE231 course Operating Systems - Assignment 1.

 # Table of Contents